crosscon/baremetal-tee/MPU-version/README.md

 # Bare metal TEE with MPU

+Note: more information about the design and implementation choices are available in the docs folder.

 ## Introduction

 The BareMetal-TEE with MPU is a solution for memory isolation and supervised execution aiming at increasing the security of embedded devices in a way that is mostly transparent to application developers.
 The architecture is fully compliant with the Global Platform TEE Client API specification and with a subset of the TEE Core API.
 The BareMetal TEE with MPU support the deployment of up to two custom Trusted Applications (TAs) compliant with the Global Platform TEE Core API.